Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- 16 to 18-year-old drivers are the costliest to insure, possibly costing $514 per month if full coverage is included
+- Teenagers are expensive to insure, possibly costing $514 each month if the policy includes full coverage

 Rate Tables and Charts